Ultimate Asia – Singapore, Cambodia and Thailand

 Chiang Mai: Fly to Chiang Mai; Evening Old City tour with dinner

-Chiang Mai: Full day at Elephant Conservation Center
+Chiang Mai: Full day at ethical elephant center

 You’ll be out and about with the elephants for much of the day and likely to join them in their daily dip, so please make sure to bring sunscreen, mosquito repellent, a hat, and a change of clothes!
 Lunch is included during your visit.